-Update on First Capital Real Estate Trust
+First Capital Real Estate Trust Fraud Allegations

-Singal allegedly claimed that he owned 12 hotels and purportedly contributed them to First Capital REIT in order to acquire a $15.2 million interest in the REIT’s operating partnership, according to the SEC’s complaint.
+First Capital’s CEO allegedly claimed that he owned 12 hotels and purportedly contributed them to First Capital REIT in order to acquire a $15.2 million interest in the REIT’s operating partnership, according to the SEC’s complaint.

-Singal and First Capital REIT then allegedly made material misrepresentations and omissions concerning the hotels in several filings with the regulator.
+The executive and First Capital REIT then allegedly made material misrepresentations and omissions concerning the hotels in several filings with the regulator.
 The complaint alleges that, consequently, First Capital REIT allegedly reported inflated net asset values and purported to issue common shares to investors at inflated prices.

 Broker dealers are required to perform adequate due diligence on any investment they recommend.
-They must insure that all recommendations are suitable for the investor.
+They must ensure that all recommendations are suitable for the investor.
 Recommendations should be in line with the investor’s age, risk tolerance, net worth, and investment experience.

 If brokerage firms fail to adequately disclose risks or make unsuitable investment recommendations can be held liable for investment losses.

-The White Law Group, LLC is a national securities fraud, securities arbitration, investor protection, and securities regulation/compliance law firm with offices in Chicago, Illinois and Franklin, Tennessee.
+The White Law Group, LLC is a national securities fraud, securities arbitration, investor protection, and securities regulation/compliance law firm with offices in Chicago, Illinois and Seattle, Washington.